Kjir/kjir.github.io/content/post/my-tech-wishlist.md

 Due to [some big
 changes](https://www.coop.ch/de/ueber-uns/medien/medienmitteilungen/2018/coop-uebernimmt-swisscom-anteile-an-siroop.html)
-involving the company I'm currently working in, I will soon move on to new challenges.
+involving the company I'm currently working at, I will soon move on to a new challenge.

 But what are the challenges I'd like to work on in the next months?
-Here are *my lists* for things that excite me and things that don't.
+Here is *my list* with things that excite me and things that don't.

 ## Job Utopia?

-Finding a job that would match all the following criterias is impossible.
-As any wishlist, this is just a listing of what currently interests me.
-That doesn't mean I won't settle for anything less: some things are negotiable, some others are not.
-The objective is to collect my ideas in one place, so that I have a guideline for checking where eventual job offers stand.
-It can also help others understand more what kind of person I am.
+Finding a job that would match all the following criteria is impossible.
+As with any wishlist, this is just a listing of what currently interests me: some things are negotiable, some are not.
+The objective is to collect my thoughts in one place, so that I have a reference to compare potential job offers with.
+It can also help potential employers understand more what kind of person I am.

 ## Company values

-One of the most important points for me when looking for a new job is to check which company I'm going to work for.
+One of the most important points for me when looking for a new job is to verify the company values.

 ### Must haves

 * **A clear purpose**: I recently read [Start with Why](https://www.goodreads.com/book/show/7108725-start-with-why) from Simon Sinek and it struck me for its simplicity.
-A company should be able to answer to a very simple question: *Why should you exist?*
+A company should be able to answer to a very simple question: *Why should it exist?*
 * **A positive impact**: *Choose a job you love, and you will never have to work a day in your life*.
 If what you do improves people's lives, I'd love to hear from you.